julian-klode/lingolang/docs/abstract-interpreter.md

              (s', o', d') &:= moc(s, In, R, o, d)
 \end{align*}

 Method values and method expressions also exist on named types, but named types do not have an equivalent permission yet, and therefore, they are not implemented for these types.
 Introducing a permission equivalent to named types would have caused significant changes in the abstract interpreter and it was too late for that.
 An alternative would have been to associate method sets from named types with the permissions for their underlying types (for example, a pointer to struct).
 It is unclear how they would have to be handled on assignments, though.
 Can they be just ignored?
 More work is needed here.
-TODO

 #### Composite Literals